Trombone: Construction

-Trombones have a short tuning slide in the U-shaped bend between the neckpipe and the bell, a feature designed by the French maker François Riedlocker in the early 19th century.
-It was incorporated into French and British designs, and later to German and American models, although German trombones were built without tuning slides well into the 20th century.
+Trombones typically have a short tuning slide in the U-shaped bend between the neckpipe and the bell, a feature designed by the French maker François Riedlocker in the early 19th century.
+It was incorporated into French and British designs, and later into German and American models, although German trombones were built without tuning slides well into the 20th century.
+This configuration places the tuning slide, which must be cylindrical, in a section of the tubing that is otherwise slightly conical.
+In the early- to mid-20th century, manufacturers experimented with a "tuning in the slide" configuration, placing the tuning slide in the cylindrical main slide so the bell section can have an uninterrupted conical taper.
+Because it adds weight to the main slide and is difficult to align properly, this design was largely abandoned.
+Some trombone makers have begun using this design again, with improved manufacturing techniques and lighter materials.

 Many types of trombone also include one or more rotary valves connected to additional tubing which lengthens the instrument.
 This extends the low range of the instrument and creates the option of using alternate slide positions for many notes.

 Like the trumpet, the trombone is considered a cylindrical bore instrument since it has extensive sections of tubing that are of unchanging diameter (the slide section must be cylindrical in order to function).
 Tenor trombones typically have a bore of 0.450 in (small bore) to 0.547 in (large or orchestral bore) after the leadpipe and through the slide.
 The bore expands through the bow to the bell, which is typically between 7 and 8+1/2 in.
 A number of common variations on trombone construction are noted below.